 I returned to study for a BA in Ceramics at Harrow, University of Westminster, and then set up my studio in St Albans – making pottery for use and ornament.

 I write about the decorative arts, particularly those of Europe and north America after 1850.
 My main interest is in ceramics and I’m particularly interested in the place where art and manufacturing meet.

-I’m currently curating an exhibition about Dora Billington at the Crafts Study Centre and Ruthin Craft Centre.
+I’m currently curating an exhibition about Dora Billington, which will open at the Crafts Study Centre in 1922.
 Billington was the most important British studio pottery educator of the 20th century, teaching at the Royal College of Art and the Central School of Arts and Crafts between 1915 to 1955 and inspiring many of the major ceramicists of the period.
 This will be her first retrospective.